Braytonio/Braytonio.github.io/_posts/2016-08-25-on-first-posting-to-github.md

 The title of this site is subject to change, by the way.

-I am an [anagram](http://wordsmith.org/anagram/) and [Oulipo](http://www.languageisavirus.com/articles/articles.php?subaction=showcomments&id=1161978000#.V78-JWQrLVM) enthusiast, but not everyone gets this, and I do want to be taken seriously.
+I am an [anagram](http://wordsmith.org/anagram/) and [Oulipo](http://www.languageisavirus.com/articles/articles.php?subaction=showcomments&id=1161978000#.V78-JWQrLVM) enthusiast, but not everyone gets this.
+And I do want to be taken seriously.
+I am serious about my satire and my Sprachspiel and mmy jouissance!

 ### Here In Brazil